microsoft/azure-pipelines-tasks/docs/migrateNode16.md

 If you are planning to move some common package to common-npm-packages directory - please note that you need to update all necessary paths in this package

+## Testing the changes

+We need to test that the task works correctly on node 10 and node 16.
+How do we need to test the changes:

+- Run task unit tests on node 10
+- Run task unit tests on node 16
+- Run pipeline with task using node 10 handler
+- Run pipeline with task using node 16 handler

+To start a task using node 10, we can set the pipeline variable `AGENT_USE_NODE10` to `true`.

 ## List of known dependency issues

 Major commits between Node 10-16 related to fs/child_process/os modules (gather from notable notes only) - you can use # numbers as PR ids to refer: